msr-quarc/Liquid/AzureGuide.md

 **TIP**: If you've closed the portal in your browser, you can always get to it as <a href="http://azure.com/portal" target="_blank">azure.com/portal</a>.

-**TIP**: The disk image is saved when you stop and restart, so you will not need to reinstall GitHub or LIQUi|>.
+**TIP**: The disk image is saved when you stop and restart, so you will not need to reinstall GitHub or LIQ𝑈𝑖|⟩.